Website Facebook Twitter Instagram

-The brand new LGBTQ+ space Queercircle is opening in North Greenwich in June 2022, with two major new exhibitions.
+The brand new LGBTQ+ space Queercircle opened in June 2022 in North Greenwich, with two major new exhibitions.

 Yearwood-Dan’s work reflects on themes of race, culture, social and personal identity, and love but defies binary notions of racial or gendered identity and history.
 Resisting strictures of representation, Yearwood-Dan presents her true self – her desires, her needs, her pain and her love – and empowers us as the viewers to do so too.

-In the new reading room space will be archive exhibition, ‘The Queens’ Jubilee’, celebrating the radical drag queens of the Gay Liberation Front, who marched through central London in 1972 for the first ever Pride in the UK.
+In the new reading room space is a small archive exhibition, ‘The Queens’ Jubilee’, celebrating the radical drag queens of the Gay Liberation Front, who marched through central London in 1972 for the first ever Pride in the UK.
 The radical queens involved in the movement defied gender norms and utilised street theatre to tackle inequalities.
 Queercircle is collaborating with key Gay Liberation Front figures, led by Stuart Feather, on this exhibition exploring gender, drag, social action and LGBTQ+ politics.
-On display will be documentary photography, diary entries and news cuttings, demonstrating the evolution of drag as a way of life.
+On display are documentary photography, diary entries and news cuttings, demonstrating the evolution of drag as a way of life.

-‘Let Me Hold You’ and ‘The Queens’ Jubilee’ will run from 9 June – 8 September 2022 at the new venue.
+‘Let Me Hold You’ and ‘The Queens’ Jubilee’ run until 8 September 2022 at Queercircle.

 Main photo of Michaela Yearwood-Dan by Kristy NobelWebsite & Booking